Skip to main content

 tpplc ~/.local/src/treeppl/models/lang/coin.tppl --output coin

-./coin ~/.local/src/treeppl/models/lang/coin.json
+./coin ~/.local/src/treeppl/models/lang/data/testdata_coin.json

 You should see a stream of JSON-formatted samples.